 I developed an idea in my head I thought just might be crazy enough to work.
 The next chance I had to steal away alone, I made a beeline for Goodwill.
 I found exactly what I was looking for, got my purchase for half-price, and excitedly headed home.

 The Hubs thought I was a little crazy when I explained my idea to him.
 I measured, cut, and finally, with trepidation, I started sewing.
 Less than 30 minutes later I was wearing my Shirt Skirt!!
 That’s right–I made a skirt for myself from a man’s tshirt!!
+A shirt skirt!

 It’s the easiest thing in the world to do!
 And I just can’t stop making them.

-They’re perfect for summertime.
+The shirt skirt perfect for summertime.
 They’re perfect for when you’re pregnant, they’re perfect for after you have the baby.
 They’re perfect if you change size or shape or hate your clothes.
 They’re just simply PERFECT.
 Comfortable, casual, and cheap.

 I wore the green and white one to Sofie’s birthday party.
 And the navy blue one to a casual family wedding.
 I made 2 others for a cousin.